AB216C/HTML_project_Coding-Temple/README.md

 *HTML project include the following steps:*

-1. First part involves creating a form that can receive data from user and send them to the database using self closing tag(<input)
+1. First part involves creating a form that can receive data using self closing tag(input) from user and send them to the database

 2. 2nd part involves displaying different types of data structure using tables